-In today’s interview, author, biohacker and high-performance coach, Siim Land, shares his thoughts on the ketogenic diet and the various benefits of intermittent fasting.
+We talk about his thoughts on why a ketogenic diet is good and the various benefits of doing intermittent fasting.

-Intermittent fasting has been shown to improve cognition, decrease inflammation and have numerous general health benefits, e.g., lowers insulin.
+Intermittent fasting has been shown to improve cognition, decrease inflammation and have numerous general health benefits, e.g. lowers insulin.

 Siim has experimented with various fasting methods and shares some great tips for beginners on how to try intermittent fasting and time-restricted eating, before slowly graduating to multi-day fasting, if desired.